sonjapeterson/sonja.codes/_posts/2019-06-20-fixing-flaky-tests-like-a-detective.markdown

 #### Strategy tips
 * **Run through each category & look for identifying signs**: if you have no idea where to start, just go through each suspect one by one and try to make a connection to the test you're looking at.
-* **Don’t use trial & error to find a fix - form a strong theory first**: since the feedback loop for testing fixes to a flaky test is typically very slow, it's important not to just throw things at the wall and see what sticks - make sure you understand exactly why the fix you're trying could work.
+* **Don’t use trial & error to find a fix - form a strong theory first**: since the feedback loop for testing fixes to a flaky test is typically very slow, it's important not to just guess blindly at solutions - make sure you understand exactly why the fix you're trying could work.
 * **Do try to find a way to reliably replicate failures to prove your theory**: once you have an idea of how a flake could be happening, it's ok at that point to use some experimentation to prove to yourself that it's the right fix
 * **Consider adding code that will give you more information next time it fails**: if you're at a loss for a theory, trying adding some diagnostic code that will give you more information the next time a test fails.
 * **Try pairing with another developer**: flaky tests are great problems to pair with another developer on - it can keep you from going down too many rabbit holes, and forces you to articulate and test your theories together.